sigsum/sigsum/archive/2025-07-21-named-policy-notes.md

+NOTE ADDED 2025-07-25: this was made into a proposal instead, better read that instead: https://git.glasklar.is/sigsum/project/documentation/-/blob/main/proposals/2025-07-named-policies.md

 # 2025-07-21 - Notes about built-in named policy functionality

+NOTE ADDED 2025-07-25: this was made into a proposal instead, better read that instead: https://git.glasklar.is/sigsum/project/documentation/-/blob/main/proposals/2025-07-named-policies.md

 Below are notes about the current plans to add named policy functionality, written by Elias with help from others.